What is Colon Cancer? Three Facts You Must Know in 2023

 If cancer forms in a polyp, it can grow into the wall of the colon or rectum over time.
 The wall of the colon is made of many layers.
 Colorectal cancer starts in the innermost layer and can grow outward through some or all the layers.
 Once cancer cells are in the wall, they grow into blood vessels or lymph vessels.
 Lymph vessels are tiny channels that carry away waste and fluid.
 Once they grow into blood vessels or lymph vessels, they can travel to nearby lymph nodes or to distant parts of the body.

 The stage or spread of a colorectal cancer depends on how deeply it grows into the wall and if it has spread to other parts of the body.
-To learn about the symptoms of colon cancer, click here.
+Learn more about the symptoms of colon cancer in this article.

 Types of Colorectal Cancer